Would you like to view this website in another language?

 Start with the basics:

-• Compare Mondays vs Fridays – often Fridays are 30–40% busier.
+• Compare Mondays vs Fridays; Fridays are often 30–40% busier

-• Look at payday weekends, school holidays and big local events.
+• Look at payday weekends, school holidays, and big local events

-• Check how weather affects your terrace, walk-ins or delivery mix.
+• Check how weather affects your terrace, walk-ins, or delivery mix

-Turning those patterns into demand “levels”
+Turning patterns into demand "levels"

 Level Description Sales per hour (example) Typical times